fostroll/junky/doc/README_DATASETS.md

 fds.add('x', ds, with_lens=False)
 ```

-If you don't need the lengths of tokens, you can set to `False` the param
+If you don't need the lengths of tokens, you can set the param
-**with_token_lens**.
+**with_token_lens**  to `False`.
 Note, that you have it only if you invoked
 `.transform(save=True)` with `aggregate_subtokens_op=None` option.

 ### FrameDataset